 What's the current regulatory environment, and how do you get your medicinal cannabis license for cultivation in Australia?

 Marijuana is as popular as ever in Australia.
 However, access to medical cannabis remains an arduous process for patients.
 Enrollment in Australia’s medical marijuana program is growing yearly.
 As Australians increasingly engage with medical cannabis, interest in Australian cannabis cultivation is growing.
+Continue reading for a comprehensive guide to help you become a licensed cannabis producer in Australia.

 While the regulation of medical marijuana in Australia is rigorous, it is harmonized with Canada's legal standards.
 Canadians looking to import cannabis to Australia have a clearly defined legal pathway to do so.
 It also paves the road for collaboration with cannabis cultivation solutions.